 Tell me you don’t hear Led Zeppelin here:

 Live Full Performances

-Here are two full live performances of All Them Witches that are a good introduction to the band — both feature the band still with keyboardist Draper — you can hear their DOORS influence (which is still there because, as said above, singer Charle Michael Parks Jr reminds one of Jim Morrison).
+The keyboard version of Witches is also a treat live.
+The two performances below both feature the band still with keyboardist Draper — you can hear their DOORS influence (which is still there because, as said above, singer Charle Michael Parks Jr reminds one of Jim Morrison).

 This is the performance drew me to the band — a live show at Ancienne Belgique in Belgium in 2016.

 And here is another terrific full live performance, at KEXP radio studios in Seattle in 2017, also still with keyboardist Draper: